How to Pay Employees with Crypto in Canada?

 Employees and Independent Contractors

-In Canada, many of the same rules which apply to paying wages to employees are applicable to paying remuneration to employees in cryptocurrency.
-From the employee’s perspective, subsection 5(1) of the Income Tax Act (the “Act”) [2] provides that a taxpayer’s employment income includes “salary, wages and other remuneration, including gratuities” [3] received by the taxpayer within the relevant taxation year.
-This provision has been interpreted broadly so as to capture most payments made to employees by virtue of their employment status.
-Further, any employment income earned by the taxpayer is recognized in the year that it was received.
-As a result, if an employer elects to pay remuneration to an employee in cryptocurrency, the fair market value of that cryptocurrency at the time it was received must be included in the taxpayer’s income for the relevant tax year.
-Accordingly, the Canada Revenue Agency (the “CRA”) has taken the position that: [4]
+In Canada, many rules that apply to paying wages to employees also apply to paying remuneration in cryptocurrency.
+According to subsection 5(1) of the Income Tax Act (the “Act”), a taxpayer’s employment income includes “salary, wages, and other remuneration, including gratuities” received within the relevant taxation year.
+This provision has been interpreted broadly to capture most payments made to employees by virtue of their employment status.
+Employment income earned by the taxpayer is recognized in the year it is received.
+Therefore, if an employer pays remuneration in cryptocurrency, the fair market value of that cryptocurrency at the time it is received must be included in the taxpayer’s income for the relevant tax year.
+The Canada Revenue Agency (the “CRA”) has stated:

-Independent contractors may also choose to receive compensation for services rendered in the form of cryptocurrency.
-Unlike employees, the characterization of income earned by independent contractors is characterized as being from a business or property under the Act.
-[5] Very generally, characterization as business income is preferable for independent contractors, as this provides a more favourable tax treatment for the deduction of expenses.
-More precisely, independent contractors can make certain deductions to their taxable income for business expenses incurred in the process of carrying on business that are not available to employees.
-A discussion of whether an individual worker is an employee or an independent contractor is beyond the scope of this article, but like any employee, independent contractors must include remuneration earned in the form of cryptocurrency into their income.
+Independent contractors may also choose to receive compensation in cryptocurrency.
+Unlike employees, the income earned by independent contractors is characterized as being from business or property under the Act.
+Generally, this characterization is preferable for independent contractors, as it allows for more favorable tax treatment for the deduction of expenses.
+Independent contractors can deduct certain business expenses that are not available to employees.
+A discussion of whether a worker is an employee or independent contractor is beyond this article's scope, but like employees, independent contractors must include cryptocurrency remuneration in their income.

-In addition, paragraph 6(1)(a) of the Act provides that “the value of board, lodging and other benefits of any kind whatever received or enjoyed by the taxpayer, or by a person who does not deal at arm’s length with the taxpayer . . . by virtue of the taxpayer’s office or employment” [6] (emphasis added) is generally included in the taxpayer’s income for the year that the benefit was received.
-Thus, if an employer decides to confer any non-cash benefits upon an employee by virtue of the recipient’s employment status (including cryptocurrency), the fair market value of the benefit must be included in the taxpayer’s income and is subject to taxation.
-Moreover, an employer may not make “voluntary payments” to an employee to circumvent this provision of the Act.
-As articulated by the CRA in Income Tax Folio S3-F9-C1:[7]
+Additionally, paragraph 6(1)(a) of the Act states that “the value of board, lodging, and other benefits of any kind whatever received or enjoyed by the taxpayer” by virtue of their employment is generally included in the taxpayer’s income for the year the benefit is received.
+Thus, if an employer confers non-cash benefits, including cryptocurrency, the fair market value of the benefit must be included in the taxpayer’s income and is subject to taxation.
+Employers cannot make “voluntary payments” to circumvent this provision.
+The CRA has articulated:

-. . . sometimes individuals receive a voluntary payment or other valuable transfer or benefit by virtue of an office or employment from an employer, or from some other person.
-In such cases, the amount of the payment or the value of the transfer or benefit is generally included in employment income pursuant to subsection 5(1) or paragraph 6(1)(a).
+“Sometimes individuals receive a voluntary payment or other valuable transfer or benefit by virtue of an office or employment from an employer.
+In such cases, the amount of the payment or the value of the transfer or benefit is generally included in employment income pursuant to subsection 5(1) or paragraph 6(1)(a).”

-The taxpayer shows that he/she/they intended to make a profit, even if he/she/they is unlikely to do so in the short term;
+The taxpayer shows intent to make a profit, even if unlikely in the short term.

-The date on which the taxpayer’s alleged business activities began; and
+The date on which the taxpayer’s alleged business activities began.

 The taxpayer is engaged in an adventure of concern in the nature of trade.

-The Act also defines the term “business” to include “an adventure or concern in the nature of trade.”
-[10] Courts have held that an “adventure or concern in the nature of trade” may include an isolated transaction (that lacks the frequency or system of trade) in which the taxpayer buys property with the intention of selling it at a profit, and subsequently sells it (usually at a profit, but sometimes at a loss).
-Although a taxpayer who enters into an isolated transaction will not be considered a trader, if the transaction was intended to yield a profit and was not undertaken as an investment, the transaction would likely be considered to be in the nature of business.
-[11]
+The Act defines “business” to include “an adventure or concern in the nature of trade.”
+Courts have held that an “adventure or concern in the nature of trade” may include an isolated transaction where the taxpayer buys property intending to sell it at a profit.
+Although a taxpayer entering into an isolated transaction will not be considered a trader, if the transaction was intended to yield a profit and was not undertaken as an investment, it would likely be considered in the nature of business.

-Employees who receive cryptocurrency as remuneration should aim for capital gains treatment by avoiding characterization as business income.
-Each individual’s particular circumstances will vary, but in general, taxpayers should limit the number of transactions pertaining to their cryptocurrency holdings, avoid engaging in cryptocurrency trading, and hold their cryptoassets for a prolonged period of time so as to be characterized as an investment.
-If an employee’s income derived from cryptocurrency is considered a capital gain, then whenever the employee eventually disposes of the cryptocurrency, he or she will realize a capital gain or a capital loss which will depend on the fair market value at the time of the disposition less the adjusted cost basis of the cryptocurrency.
-[12] However, as discussed above, the initial fair market value of any cryptocurrency paid to an employee by an employer must be included in income the year that such cryptocurrency was received.
+Employees receiving cryptocurrency as remuneration should aim for capital gains treatment by avoiding characterization as business income.
+Individual circumstances will vary, but generally, taxpayers should limit the number of transactions related to their cryptocurrency holdings, avoid trading, and hold their crypto assets for a prolonged period to be characterized as an investment.
+If an employee’s income from cryptocurrency is considered a capital gain, the eventual disposition will depend on the fair market value at the time of the disposition less the adjusted cost basis of the cryptocurrency.
+However, the initial fair market value of any cryptocurrency paid to an employee must be included in income for the year it was received.

 Employers

-From the employer’s perspective, if it elects to pay its employees in cryptocurrency, it is still responsible for withholding and remitting an appropriate amount of source deductions to the Receiver General in respect of employment income.
-[13] In general, these amounts will include income tax withholding, contributions to the Canada Pension Plan and employment insurance unless a relevant exception applies.
-As a result, it is imperative that employers ensure that they calculate the correct fair market value of any cryptocurrency paid as remuneration to their employees in order to ensure that proper remittances are made to the CRA.
-An employer who fails to comply with the withholding and remittance requirements under the Act may be held liable for the employee’s Canadian tax and any applicable penalties.
-[14]
+From the employer’s perspective, if it pays employees in cryptocurrency, it is responsible for withholding and remitting the appropriate amount of source deductions to the Receiver General regarding employment income.
+Generally, these amounts will include income tax withholding, contributions to the Canada Pension Plan, and employment insurance unless a relevant exception applies.
+Therefore, employers must calculate the correct fair market value of any cryptocurrency paid as remuneration to ensure proper remittances to the CRA.
+Failure to comply with withholding and remittance requirements may result in liability for the employee’s Canadian tax and any applicable penalties.

 Payments and Remittances to Non-Residents

 A Canadian employer may wish to make payments to non-resident employees with cryptocurrency.
-In general, there is no provision under the Act which would prevent a Canadian-resident business from distributing employment income to a non-resident.
-However, employers should be cognizant of certain tax consequences which may apply when paying non-resident employees.
-More precisely, paragraph 153(1)(a) of the Act [15] and section 102 of the Income Tax Regulations (the “Regulations”) [16] impose a withholding and remittance requirement on amounts paid to both a resident employee and a non-resident employee who performs employment duties inside Canada.
-Moreover, if a non-resident individual (who is not an employee) renders services in Canada, paragraph 153(1)(g) of the Act [17] and subsection 105(1) of the Regulations [18] operate in conjunction to require the payor to withhold tax on fees, commissions, and other amounts paid to non-residents of Canada.
-Currently, the rate of withholding for these individuals is 15% of the gross amount paid.
-[19] Therefore, if a Canadian employer elects to pay its non-resident employees or non-resident individuals who are not employees (such as independent contractors) in cryptocurrency for services rendered in Canada, it must withhold proper amounts and make appropriate remittances to the CRA.
+Generally, there is no provision under the Act preventing a Canadian-resident business from distributing employment income to a non-resident.
+However, employers should be aware of certain tax consequences that may apply.
+Specifically, paragraph 153(1)(a) of the Act and section 102 of the Income Tax Regulations impose a withholding and remittance requirement on amounts paid to both resident and non-resident employees performing employment duties inside Canada.
+If a non-resident individual (not an employee) renders services in Canada, paragraph 153(1)(g) of the Act and subsection 105(1) of the Regulations require the payor to withhold tax on fees, commissions, and other amounts paid to non-residents.
+Currently, the withholding rate for these individuals is 15% of the gross amount paid.
+Therefore, if a Canadian employer pays non-resident employees or independent contractors in cryptocurrency for services rendered in Canada, it must withhold proper amounts and make appropriate remittances to the CRA.

-Accordingly, the taxation regime of cryptocurrency for Canadian resident taxpayers described above will apply to non-resident Americans providing services in Canada pursuant to the Canada-U.S. Treaty.
-Subsection 200(1) of the Regulations [22] imposes an obligation on a Canadian employer to provide a T4 slip annually to an employee captured by paragraph 153(1)(a), and to file a T4 information return annually to the CRA outlining the employee’s income and applicable deductions.
+Accordingly, the taxation regime of cryptocurrency for Canadian resident taxpayers will apply to non-resident Americans providing services in Canada under the Canada-U.S. Treaty.
+Subsection 200(1) of the Regulations imposes an obligation on a Canadian employer to provide a T4 slip annually to an employee captured by paragraph 153(1)(a) and to file a T4 information return annually to the CRA outlining the employee’s income and applicable deductions.

-At a time when many industries have faced increased voluntary unemployment, there is certainly a need for employers to differentiate themselves to attract and retain talent.
-Accordingly, employers offering compensation through cryptocurrencies have a comparative advantage when hiring and retaining the best and brightest talent.
-Such employers may be able to represent themselves as forward-thinking by being an early adopter of this method of compensation.
+In a time of increased voluntary unemployment, employers need to differentiate themselves to attract and retain talent.
+Offering compensation through cryptocurrencies provides a comparative advantage when hiring and retaining the best talent.
+Such employers can position themselves as forward-thinking by adopting this compensation method early.

 Employers also benefit from streamlined cross-border payments to remote or international contractors.
-Payments to any digital wallet, whether foreign or local, can be completed in as little as a few minutes.
-When compared with wire transfers, digital currency payments are significantly faster, as wire transfer payments generally take between one to five days.
-Moreover, as cryptocurrencies operate on the Blockchain, there is always a transparent and verifiable ledger available.
-These payments can be made at any time of day, without the need to make transfers through a bank, and at a fraction of the cost of the typical international payments, with no immediate impact from international currency exchange rates on employees.
+Payments to any digital wallet, whether foreign or local, can be completed in minutes.
+Compared to wire transfers, digital currency payments are significantly faster, as wire transfers typically take one to five days.
+Moreover, cryptocurrencies operate on the Blockchain, providing a transparent and verifiable ledger.
+These payments can be made at any time without needing to go through a bank, and at a fraction of the cost of typical international payments, with no immediate impact from international currency exchange rates on employees.

 Employer Drawbacks

-The volatility of cryptocurrency may discourage employers from paying their employees’ wages in cryptocurrency.
-Rapid fluctuations in the market are fairly common and may add an element of unwanted unpredictability for employers who purchase their own cryptocurrencies to pay to their employees as wages.
-To mitigate the risk stemming from this volatility, employers could retain the services of a company to pay the cryptocurrency directly to their employees.
+The volatility of cryptocurrency may discourage employers from paying wages in this form.
+Rapid market fluctuations can add unwanted unpredictability for employers purchasing cryptocurrencies to pay employees.
+To mitigate this risk, employers could retain a service to pay cryptocurrency directly to employees.

-As discussed above, an employer who elects to remunerate its employees in cryptocurrency is still responsible for remitting source deductions on the income of its employees.
-Tax reporting may become more complicated from an employer’s perspective when withholding and remitting source deductions for cryptocurrency paid to employees as wages as opposed to fiat currency.
-Although services are available to assist businesses in fulfilling their reporting and tax obligations in relation to paying cryptocurrency as wages, these services may charge a fee to the employer, which adds additional costs to the process.
-Moreover, an employer will likely be forced to take additional administrative steps to document the compensation scheme, including inserting an authorization to pay employee wages in cryptocurrency in the relevant employment contract.
+Employers who choose to pay employees in cryptocurrency remain responsible for remitting source deductions on employee income.
+Tax reporting may become more complicated when withholding and remitting source deductions for cryptocurrency wages compared to fiat currency.
+While services are available to assist businesses in fulfilling their reporting and tax obligations, these services may charge fees, adding costs to the process.
+Additionally, employers will likely need to take extra administrative steps to document the compensation scheme, including inserting an authorization to pay employee wages in cryptocurrency in relevant employment contracts.

-First, proponents of cryptocurrency have long extolled the virtue of cryptocurrency as a long-term hedge against inflation.36 The fact that cryptocurrency is finite in nature and has a fixed cap has led some to conclude that cryptocurrency is an effective tool against inflation when compared to fiat currency, which can be routinely manipulated by a country’s central bank.
-For instance, Bitcoin has a fixed supply cap of 21 million BTC, while in contrast, the CAD is subject to manipulation and we have seen a dramatic increase in the Canadian money supply.
-Accordingly, employees may find comfort in the fact that the stored value of their cryptocurrency may serve as a hedge against inflation arising from an increase in government expenditures.
+First, cryptocurrency is often viewed as a long-term hedge against inflation.
+Its finite nature and fixed cap lead some to conclude that it is an effective tool against inflation compared to fiat currency, which can be manipulated by central banks.
+For example, Bitcoin has a fixed supply cap of 21 million BTC, while the CAD is subject to manipulation, leading to a significant increase in the Canadian money supply.
+Employees may find comfort in knowing that their cryptocurrency may serve as a hedge against inflation.

-Second, offering employees an opportunity to receive cryptocurrency as compensation for services rendered may be particularly useful when paying non-resident employees or independent contractors who live in areas where access to bank accounts may be difficult.
-Since cryptocurrency is generally paid directly to a digital wallet, this allows employers to bypass banks entirely and remit payment directly to an employee or independent contractor.
+Second, offering employees the opportunity to receive cryptocurrency as compensation may be particularly useful for non-resident employees or independent contractors in areas where access to bank accounts is difficult.
+Since cryptocurrency is generally paid directly to a digital wallet, this allows employers to bypass banks entirely.

-Finally, if the employee chooses to use a cryptocurrency exchange app, transfers of cryptocurrency into fiat currency are also almost instantaneous.
-As previously discussed, the transfer of cryptocurrency into fiat would likely result in a taxable disposition under Canadian income tax law.
-As a result, employees would be well-advised to note the price at which they initially acquired the cryptocurrency to ensure that any capital gains or losses are properly accounted for.
+Finally, if employees use a cryptocurrency exchange app, transfers of cryptocurrency into fiat currency are nearly instantaneous.
+As previously mentioned, this transfer would likely result in a taxable disposition under Canadian income tax law.
+Employees should note the price at which they initially acquired the cryptocurrency to ensure that any capital gains or losses are accurately accounted for.

 Employee Drawbacks

-The most immediate concern of most employees when receiving wages in the form of cryptocurrency is related to the rapid fluctuation in its value.
-For instance, if an employee receives cryptocurrency at a time when its value is high, he or she will receive fewer units of cryptocurrency than when its value is lower.
-Accordingly, employees must be amenable to some degree of volatility when electing to receive cryptocurrency as remuneration.
-One approach that an employee could adopt to mitigate the risk of fluctuating cryptocurrency is to allocate an appropriate balance of income to be received in cryptocurrency and fiat currency rather than receiving the entirety of their compensation in cryptocurrency.
+The most immediate concern for employees receiving wages in cryptocurrency is the rapid fluctuation in value.
+If an employee receives cryptocurrency when its value is high, they will receive fewer units than when its value is lower.
+Employees must be prepared for some degree of volatility when choosing to receive cryptocurrency as remuneration.
+One approach to mitigate this risk is to allocate a balance of income between cryptocurrency and fiat currency instead of receiving the entirety in cryptocurrency.

-Another potential disadvantage of receiving wages as cryptocurrency is that the tax reporting obligations and compliance mechanisms are more complicated when compared to receiving wages in fiat currency.
-The CRA is becoming increasingly aggressive in addressing non-compliance in cryptocurrency transactions.
-Thus, it is advisable that an employee who receives cryptocurrency as compensation retain the services of accountants or tax advisors to assist in preparing tax-filings on the income received through cryptocurrency.
-This, of course, may add additional, unanticipated costs to receiving compensation as cryptocurrency for employees.
-However, crypto accounting software is available to individuals as well and can generate the necessary tax forms and reports.
+Another potential disadvantage of receiving wages in cryptocurrency is the more complicated tax reporting obligations and compliance mechanisms compared to fiat currency.
+The CRA is increasingly aggressive in addressing non-compliance in cryptocurrency transactions.
+Therefore, employees receiving cryptocurrency as compensation should consider retaining accountants or tax advisors to assist with tax filings.
+This may add unexpected costs to receiving compensation in cryptocurrency.
+However, crypto accounting software is also available to individuals and can generate necessary tax forms and reports.

-As cryptocurrency becomes even more pervasive, employee interest in cryptocurrency remuneration will intensify.
-Employers should be prepared to meet these demands and understand the tax implications of compensating their employees in cryptocurrency.
-In general, employers have two options available to pay their employees in cryptocurrency: (1) they can open a business account with an exchange and purchase their own cryptocurrency to compensate employees, or (2) they can rely on the services of a third-party, which will ease the process.
-It is important that employers evaluate which of these options is most suitable to their business and the benefits and drawbacks that arise from this means of compensation.
-Employers are encouraged to consult their tax practitioners to develop solutions to address their needs.
+As cryptocurrency becomes more pervasive, employee interest in cryptocurrency remuneration will intensify.
+Employers should be prepared to meet these demands and understand the tax implications of compensating employees in cryptocurrency.
+Generally, employers have two options to pay employees in cryptocurrency: (1) open a business account with an exchange and purchase their own cryptocurrency, or (2) rely on third-party services to ease the process.
+It is crucial for employers to evaluate which option is most suitable for their business and the benefits and drawbacks that arise from this compensation method.
+Employers are encouraged to consult their tax practitioners to develop solutions that address their needs.

-If you have not properly reported your crypto compensation to employees or if your are an employee who has received crypto but have not properly reported it to the CRA, consider the Voluntary Disclosure Application.
-It's important to properly report and disclose any cryptocurrency transactions to the CRA to avoid any Tax Audits.
+If you have not properly reported your crypto compensation to employees or if you are an employee who has received crypto but have not reported it to the CRA, consider the Voluntary Disclosure Application.
+It's important to report and disclose any cryptocurrency transactions to the CRA to avoid any Tax Audits.

 Resources